-The Headteacher, Deputy Headteacher and assistant head have a statutory power to search pupils or their possessions, without consent, where they suspect the pupil has certain prohibited items.
+The Headteacher, Deputy and Assistant Head Teachers each have a statutory power to search pupils or their possessions, without consent, where they suspect the pupil has certain prohibited items.
 The items that can be searched for under this power are knives or weapons, alcohol, illegal drugs and stolen items.
 School staff can seize any banned or prohibited item found as a result of a search or is considered to be harmful or detrimental to school discipline.